Kieran815/ga_tic_tac_toe/README.md

 - Allow players to customize their tokens (X, O, name, picture, etc)
 - Use localStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
 - Involve Audio in your game
-- Create an AI opponent: teach JavaScript to play an unbeatable game against you
+- Create an AI opponent: teach JavaScript to play an unbeatable game against you **COMPLETED**
 - Make your site fully responsive so that it is playable from a mobile phone **COMPLETED**
 - Get inventive with your styling e.g. use hover effects or animations

 ## README Suggestions

 - List technologies used
-- Link to wireframes and user stories.
+- Link to wireframes and user stories. **COMPLETED**
-  **COMPLETED**
 - Document your planning and tell a story about your development process and problem-solving strategy.
 - List unsolved problems which would be fixed in future iterations.
 - Describe how you solved for the winner